| | |

 white pickling stain for floors

-Back to our staining.
 Unsure of whether it was a good idea as far as drying time to leave the stain on without wiping, I called the hardware store where we bought it and asked their opinion.
 They said it was absolutely fine.
 I asked around a bit more and got mostly the same response.
-An internet search did say it would take longer to dry this way.
-How long, we weren’t sure of.
+An internet search said it would take longer to dry this way.
+How long we weren’t sure of.

-When I went back over the next day the floors were still very tacky.
-My friend was a little stressed with regards to not knowing how long this really might take.
-Her entire sofa was in her kitchen and the rest of the furniture was piled in the hallway and bedroom, so I could understand her concern.
+When I went back over the next day, the floors were still very tacky.
+My friend was a little stressed with regards to not knowing how long this might take to fully cure.

 To further add to the dilemma, I was leaving for vacation 2 days later and wouldn’t be returning for another five or 6 days after that.
-My friend was not comfortable with leaving her house like this until that point so she opted that we remove the stain and put her house back together.
+My friend was not comfortable with leaving her house like this for that long, so she opted that we remove the stain and put her house back together.

 This pained me to do (both literally and physically) because I loved how it had turned out.
 However, the hardcore DIY life really isn’t for everybody.
 My husband and I are used to living with our house upside down.
-Moldings, flooring and furniture are often all over the place here during renovations.
-Not everyone has the patience for that I guess.
+Moldings, flooring, and furniture are often all over the place here during renovations.
+Not everyone has the patience for that.

 how to whitewash floors with paint

-I used Behr’s Porch and Patio floor paint in Ultra Pure White.
-To achieve that sort of pickled finish again, I added some water into the paint mix.
+This time, I used Behr’s Porch and Patio floor paint in Ultra Pure White.
+To achieve that sort of pickled finish again, I added some water to the paint mix.
 The recommended amount is 1 part latex primer-sealer to 3 parts water.
-We already had the porch paint, so that is what I used.
-I also didn’t measure out the water as I added it, I just eyeballed it.
+I didn’t measure out the water as I added it; I just eyeballed it.

 Sealing Painted Wood Floors

 I expected this polyurethane to smell terrible, but it had a surprisingly low odor.
-It dries quickly and left a perfectly clear finish.
+It dries quickly and leaves a perfectly clear finish.
 I was really happy with this product.

 To apply my polyurethane, I used the SMART Roller from Wagner Spray Tech.
 It has a built-in reservoir that holds up to 22 ounces of paint, eliminating the need to continuously stop and reload the roller.